 1. Capitalize on Rewards Programs

 There’s no such thing as free money… or is there?
 Credit card companies get rich off interest payments and late fees, which enables them to offer excellent perks to people who can control their spending.
 If you can use multiple credit cards without living beyond your means, it’s possible to save money in all sorts of ways.
-If you fly frequently enough, you should be earning miles and cutting back on your travel expenses.
+When flying frequently enough, you should be earning miles and cutting back on your travel expenses.
 If you’re an Amazon addict and purchase every household item online, get an Amazon card and make those purchases count.